-Naming and Welcoming
+Naming & Welcoming

-We look forward to the opportunity to welcome children into the Jewish community and to give them a Hebrew or Yiddish name.
-Often the name carries the legacy and memory of a beloved relative, carried lovingly now into a new generation.
+We look forward to welcoming children into the Jewish community and giving them a Hebrew or Yiddish name.
+Often a Hebrew name carries the legacy and memory of a beloved relative, carried lovingly into a new generation.
 The Rabbi is happy to provide names of mohalim for b’rit milah, traditional circumcision of male babies on the eighth day following the birth.

-Death and Mourning
+Death & Mourning